LittleGreenViper/NACC/README.md

 ## Basic Operation

+> NOTE: As of version 5.4.0, there is now a widget available.
+This can be configured to display the latest keytga, medallion, text report, or all of the above.

 ### The Initial ("My Cleantime") Screen

 The initial screen that you see, upon starting the app, has a basic "wheel-style" date entry that allows you to enter a cleandate.
 Once you have entered a date, the label below the date entry changes into a report of the cleantime, and also becomes a "selectable" button.